0xProject/0x-protocol-specification/staking/staking-specification.md

     uint32 operatorShare
 );

-/// @dev Emitted by MixinStakingPool when a new maker requests to join a pool.
-/// @param poolId Unique id of pool.
-/// @param makerAddress Adress of maker joining the pool. event PendingAddMakerToPool(
-    bytes32 indexed poolId,
-    address makerAddress
-);

-/// @dev Emitted by MixinStakingPool when a new maker is added to a pool.
+/// @dev Emitted by MixinStakingPool when a maker sets their pool.
-/// @param poolId Unique id of pool.
-/// @param makerAddress Adress of maker added to pool. event MakerAddedToStakingPool(
+/// @param makerAddress Adress of maker added to pool.
-    bytes32 indexed poolId,
-    address makerAddress
-);

-/// @dev Emitted by MixinStakingPool when a maker is removed from a pool.
-/// @param poolId Unique id of pool.
+/// @param poolId Unique id of pool. event MakerStakingPoolSet(
-/// @param makerAddress Adress of maker added to pool. event MakerRemovedFromStakingPool(
+    address indexed makerAddress,
-    bytes32 indexed poolId,
+    bytes32 indexed poolId
-    address makerAddress
 );

 /// @dev Emitted when a staking pool's operator share is decreased.